HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

 A tip on sharing:
 You may not under any circumstances: [...] decompile, reverse engineer, disassemble or otherwise reduce the Software to a human-perceivable form
-In the event that the agreement which licenses the Software to SARS terminates, then in such an event taxpayers and traders will not be permitted to use the Software under any circumstances and any such use will place taxpayers and traders at risk for infringement.
+In the event that the agreement which licenses the Software to SARS terminates, then in such an event Taxpayers and traders will not be permitted to use the Software under any circumstances and any such use will place Taxpayers and traders at risk for infringement.

 ### An interesting read from a user’s perspective: